 Urban Transportation Indicators - Fifth Survey

 RPT-UTIP5-E

-The fifth Urban Transportation Indicators (UTI) Survey is the latest in a series of surveys that have, individually and collectively, provided an important picture of transportation behaviour and trends across Canada's 33 largest urban areas.
+The fifth Urban Transportation Indicators (UTI) Survey is the latest in a series of surveys that have, individually and collectively, provided an important picture of transportation behaviour and trends across Canadá's 33 largest urban areas.
 In this fifth edition, the UTI was given a major update to account for changing issues and new data sources.
 Key changes include the introduction of new indicators on health and transportation, economic performance of transportation, and factors that influence mode choice.
-Readers are still able to make comparisons with 90+ sustainability indicators that were prepared in previous
+Readers are still able to make comparisons with 90+ sustainability indicators that were prepared in previous surveys.

-Survey Database, which integrates data from the fifth survey as well as previous surveys, is also available in conjunction with this technical report.
+The overall goal of this survey program was to build a consistent and reliable database about urban transportation and develop indicators for Canadian municipalities and transportation stakeholders.
+The Survey Database, which integrates data from the fifth survey as well as previous surveys, is also available in conjunction with this technical report.

-Media type: PDF
+Media type: PDF Download

 2016

 Free

-PRIMER - Transportation Asset Management Best Practices for Canada

-This primer provides an overview of the transportation asset management practices followed by Canadian provincial, regional, municipal and transit agencies across Canada.

-http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/Bookstore/sambp-primer-final-april2016.pdf

-Media type: PDF

-Download

-2016

-Free

-$Moving \ Smarter: Exploring \ energy \ and \ greenhouse \ gas \ emission \ reduction \ solutions \ for \ Canadian \ cities - TOOLBOX \ OF \ MEASURES$

-PTM-MS-E

-In recognition of the significant impacts and risks of climate change, municipalities and regional agencies across Canada are working to reduce energy use and greenhouse gas (GHG) emissions across a broad range of sectors.
+PRIMER - Transportation Asset Management Best Practices for Canada PRM-TAMBP-E This primer provides an overview of the transportation asset management practices followed by Canadian provincial, regional, municipal and transit agencies across Canada. http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/Bookstore/sambp-primer-final-april2016.pdf Media type: PDF Download Free $Moving \ Smarter: \ Exploring \ energy \ and \ greenhouse \ gas \ emission \ reduction \ solutions \ for \ Canadian \ cities - TOOLBOX \ OF \ MEASURES$ PTM-MS-E 2016 In recognition of the significant impacts and risks of climate change, municipalities and regional agencies across Canada are working to reduce energy use and greenhouse gas (GHG) emissions across a broad range of sectors.
 Moving Smarter was developed to help municipal and regional agencies understand and assess available options for reducing GHG emissions from the urban transportation sector.

-Noving Smarter aims to help municipalities and regional agencies understand the three main approaches to reducing urban transportation GHG emissions in urban areas.
-These are Reduce Vehicle Kilometres Travelled: Reducing distances travelled by passengers and goods by vehicle; Improve Transportation System and Driver Efficiency: Improving the efficiency of the transportation system so that more vehicles travel under more optimal conditions in terms of speed and flow; Encourage Alternative Vehicle and Fuel Technologies: Adopting and supporting vehicles that use alternative fuels and technologies which are more energy efficient or use less GHG-intensive energy sources for propulsion.
+Moving Smarter aims to help municipalities and regional agencies understand the three main approaches to reducing urban transportation GHG emissions in urban areas.
+These are: Reduce Vehicle Kilometres Travelled: Reducing distances travelled by passengers and goods by vehicle; Improve Transportation System and Driver Efficiency: Improving the efficiency of the transportation system so that more vehicles travel under more optimal conditions in terms of speed and flow; Encourage Alternative Vehicle and Fuel Technologies: Adopting and supporting vehicles that use alternative fuels and technologies which are more energy efficient or use less GHG-intensive energy sources for propulsion.
 Moving Smarter presents a collection of 30 different measures (a variety of strategies, policies, programs, projects or actions) to address transportation-related GHG emissions, organized according to the three approaches.
 To help readers identify measures which are appropriate to their context, the applicability of measures by size of municipality, responsibility for implementation, timing of implementation, potential reductions in urban transportation GHG emissions, and timeframe when reductions might occur, are presented.
 Download the free PDF Media type: PDF Free